Find Grad Schools

 Active Learning: Understanding the implications of new information for both current and future problem-solving and decision-making.

-There were about 147,500 jobs for Counseling Psychologist in 2016 (in the United States).
+In 2016, there was an estimated number of 147,500 jobs in the United States for Counseling Psychologist.
 New jobs are being produced at a rate of 14.2% which is above the national average.
 The Bureau of Labor Statistics predicts 21,000 new jobs for Counseling Psychologist by 2026.
-Due to new job openings and attrition, there will be an average of 12,100 job openings in this field each year.
+There will be an estimated 12,100 positions for Counseling Psychologist per year.

 undefined